TeselaGen/ve-range-utils-DEPRECATED/README.md

 ##Editing This Repo:
 ###All collaborators:
 Edit/create a new file and update/add any relevant tests.
-Make sure they pass by running `npm test`
+You can run `npm test` to make sure all tests pass.
+Tests will automatically be run pre-commit.

 ##Updating this repo:
 ###Teselagen collaborators:
+Commit and push all changes
-Sign into npm using the teselagen npm account
+Sign into npm using the teselagen npm account (npm whoami)

 ```
 npm version patch|minor|major